paulkarayan/vercel-functions-immdom/README.md

 Check the examples out at:
 [functions.immdom.com](functions.immdom.com)

-to run the dainty webapp that will point you to the examples:

-`yarn dev`

 you can also fork this repo and set it up with Vercel.
 _REMEMBER: These functions ain't gonna work unless you push 'em up to Vercel!_

-## Basics
+## basics

+### Read The F!cking Manual
+You should read the (https://vercel.com/docs/serverless-functions/introduction)[Vercel general introduction] before proceeding, as well as the docs for whatever language you fancy.

 ### /api is special

-Generally, adding an approved script to the /api folder will create a Function as a Service endpoint at the file name's path.
+Basically, you're going to add a script to the /api folder in a Vercel project.
+When you deploy, it will generate a Function as a Service endpoint at the file name's path.

 Nesting is allowed, as you can see with these examples.
 ```
 /api/hello.js -> https://<APP_URL>/api/hello
 /api/js/basic -> https://<APP_URL>/api/js/basic
 ```

-See the Documentation items for more details.
+(https://vercel.com/docs/serverless-functions/supported-languages)[Official Runtimes] include Ruby, Golang, Javascript, and Python.
+Definitely check out what formats your function must be in.

 ### List the Examples